The deadline for applications is June 1st of each year. Applications received after that time will be accepted on a space-available basis.

 - Foreign-language competency

-Nizhoni Institute of Midwifery encourages applications from people of diverse backgrounds and does not discriminate on the basis of ethnic origin, race, gender, marital status, sexual orientation, age, creed or physical ability.
+Nizhoni Institute of Midwifery encourages applications from people of diverse backgrounds and does not discriminate on the basis of sex, gender identity, race, color, marital status, ethnic origin, ancestry, religion, age, creed, disability, sexual orientation, or any other basis protected by federal, state or local law.
 However, all students must be able to perform the cognitive and physical skills for direct-entry midwifery care specified in the core competencies delineated by the Midwives’ Alliance of North America (MANA) and the North American Registry of Midwives (NARM).
 Physical attributes that all students need in order to be able to effectively perform the functions of a midwife include but are not limited to the ability to:

 - Hear soft sounds, such as fetal heart tones, cardiac murmurs and breath sounds